gplepage/corrfitter/doc/html/_sources/corrfitter.txt

 where ``data['Gaa']`` and ``data['Gab']`` are one-dimensional arrays containing values for ``Gaa(t)`` and ``Gab(t)``, respectively, with ``t=0,1,2...63``.
 Each array element in ``data['Gaa']`` and ``data['Gab']``
-is a gaussian random variable of type |GVar|, and specifies the mean and standard deviation for the corresponding data point::
+is a Gaussian random variable of type |GVar|, and specifies the mean and standard deviation for the corresponding data point::

     >>> print data['Gaa']